 - How do we change public perception of normalising overweight and obese pets and the view they are just cute and cuddly?

 - What is the correct motivational approach to take with owners?
 How do we talk to them without being considered confrontational?
-Be sure to check out our previous session on Motivational Interviewing held at our annual AWF Discussion Forum.
+Be sure to check out Discussion Forum session on Motivational Interviewing.

 .
 We would also like to thank our Trustees Julian Kupfer and Rebecca Schofield who chaired and facilitated this session, as well as the audience who made this an exciting and engaging discussion.